Resurgence and self-completion in renormalized gauge theories: Acknowledgement

 \section{Acknowledgement}

-AM thanks the colleagues of the Department of Physics at Universit\'a dell’Aquila for stimulating comments.
-JCV thanks Jagu Jagannathan and colleagues at Amherst College department of physics and astronomy for illuminating discussions.
+AM thanks the Department of Physics at Universit\'a dell’Aquila for stimulating comments.
+JCV thanks Jagu Jagannathan and colleagues at Amherst College Department of Physics and Astronomy for illuminating discussions.